astrotim/sassdoc-theme-dls/README.md

-# Flippant SassDoc Theme
+# DLS SassDoc Theme
-This is a modified version of [SassDoc](https://github.com/SassDoc/sassdoc)'s default theme, currently being used for:
+This is a modified version of Flippant / [SassDoc](https://github.com/SassDoc/sassdoc)'s default theme.
+Flippant currently being used for:
 - [knapsack](http://kni-labs.github.io/knapsack)